Guide to Web Application Testing

 - Unit tests to verify how a function or class operates in isolation.

-- Integration tests that verify how several components work with each other.
+- Integration tests verify how several components work with each other.

 - End-to-end testing to verify user journeys and transactions across multiple software components, whether at the UI or API level.